jharner/rspark/vagrant/readme.md

 You should now be back at the macOS terminal.

-Steps 1--9 not needed with ubuntu-18.04 (Dick storage 64GB).
+Steps 1--9 not needed with ubuntu-18.04 (Storage now 64GB).

 execute `PATH=$PATH:/Applications/VirtualBox.app/Contents/MacOS/` to aid in next steps.